 The student will write a draft of their survey questions.
 The student also will provide a current APA-formatted working references page that contains the bibliographic information for 5-8 potential peer-reviewed, scholarly sources that directly address the proposed variable/construct being assessed by the draft survey.

 The student will administer his/her survey and another already-published survey designed to measure the same latent construct in a field test to a pilot sample of at least 20 participants, and then enter the data into and SPSS Data file.
 The student also will write an APA-formatted Method section describing the participants, apparatus/materials, and procedure of their field test.

 The student will conduct a reliability and validity analysis of his/her survey using SPSS.
 Then the student will write an APA-formatted summary of that analysis.

 The student will write an original Empirical Report that describes the variable/ construct being measured, summarizes the sampling method, participants, and administration method of the data collection process, presents the survey data, and summarizes the psychometric properties of the survey.
 All elements of the Empirical Report must adhere to current APA formatting guidelines.

 The student will create a narrated PowerPoint presentation that provides a comprehensive overview of the survey construction and assessment process.
-Next, the student will post his/her presentation in the Virtual Conference Discussion Board for the professor and his/her classmates to view.
-Finally, each student will view his/her classmates’ presentations, and post replies of at least 250 words to two other classmates’ presentation threads that address the prompts identified in the assignment instructions.
+Next, the student will post his/her presentation as a Discussion for the professor and his/her classmates to view.
+Finally, each student will view his/her classmates’ presentations, and post replies of at least 350 words to two other classmates’ presentation threads that address the prompts identified in the assignment instructions.
 The presentation will be graded based on its content, aesthetics, and adherence to current APA formatting guidelines.
 The replies will be graded based on the criteria delineated in the associated grading rubric (MLO’s A – D)